This degree programme will prepare students to teach children aged 5 – 11 (Key Stages 1 and 2).

 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin in 2016/7 and beyond are required to have passed the skills tests before the deadline of 31st July 2016.
+Applicants for initial teacher training (ITT) courses which begin in 2016/7 and beyond are required to have passed the Professional Skills Tests before the deadline of 31st July 2016.

 You will not be eligible to register and take the tests until after you have submitted an application for an ITT programme.
 Those applicants who satisfy the above entry requirements AND who have passed both tests may be offered an interview before applicants who are still to complete the tests.

-Please specify the time you have been in Key Stage One/Key Stage Two in your personal statement.
+Please specify the time you have been in Foundation Stage and Key Stage One in your personal statement.
 The quality of your reflection on this time in school is a key factor in the selection for interview process.

 Those meeting the entry requirements may be shortlisted for interview as part of the selection process.
 The interview process will include an audit of your subject knowledge in Maths and English.
 The audits are based upon the National Curriculum for Key Stage One and Two in these subjects and systematic synthetic phonics (SSP)

-Those successful in the audits and at interview will be subsequently required to meet enhanced DBS checks, fitness to teach, medical check and prohibition order check requirements.
+Those successful in the audits and at interview will be subsequently required to meet enhanced DBS checks, fitness to teach and medical check and and prohibition order check requirements.
 You will be expected to complete these forms once you have successful and have a Conditional Offer.

 Those who do not meet the entry requirements may be offered an alternative course.